MasterClass founder launches Outlier, offering online courses for college credit – TechCrunch

 “That means we’re wasting $1 billion per year,” he said — and that’s just on a single class.

-Rasmussen is hardly the first to point out this problem, which is one of the main factors in the growing push for online learning.
+Rasmussen is hardly the first to point out the problem, which is one of the main factors in the growing push for online learning.
 But he also argued that there’s not “a great online college” yet, due to four main factors.

-First, there’s the issue of prestige, which he’s trying to solve by partnering with the University of Pittsburgh — students who pass Outlier’s classes will receive transferable credits from the university (though you’ll want to check whether a specific institution will accept those credits).
+First, there’s the issue of prestige, which he’s trying to solve by partnering with the University of Pittsburgh — students who pass Outlier’s classes will receive transferable credits from the university (though you’ll want to check whether specific institutions will accept those credits).

 Next, there’s the actual content and learning environment.
-Rather than simply filming classroom lectures (“which can be pretty tedious to watch”) and posting PDFs of the homework and tests, Outlier is shooting classes specifically for online presentation, with instructors speaking directly to the camera, and it’s also offering dynamically generating the problem sets and one-on-one tutoring.
+Rather than simply filming classroom lectures (“which can be pretty tedious to watch”) and posting PDFs of the homework and tests, Outlier is shooting classes specifically for online presentation, with instructors speaking directly to the camera, and it’s also dynamically generating the problem sets and offering one-on-one tutoring.

 In addition, students can choose from different instructors (the teachers for Calculus I, for example, include Hannah Fry of University College London, Tim Chartier of Davidson College and John Urschel of MIT), or even switch between them mid-semester.
 And there are smaller touches, like the fact that the website was created in dark mode, so Rasmussen said it doesn’t feel like you’re “staring into a lightbulb” as you’re learning.